Get answers below to the most frequently asked questions about the ASH Minority Medical Student Award Program (MMSAP).

 This letter is meant to serve as a personal reference for the applicant.
-Applicants are encouraged to identify someone who knows you reasonably well both as a student and as an individual.
+Applicants are encouraged to identify someone who knows them reasonably well, both as a student and as an individual.
 While the review committee does not have a specific set of criteria for what these letters should include, the letter may emphasize qualities that make you a terrific candidate for the MMSAP, particularly those qualities that are not articulated elsewhere in your application.

 What is the review committee looking for in the letter from my research mentor?

 This letter is meant to address your project and role in it, your involvement in writing the project description, your qualifications, the environment you will be working in, and the other planned activities you will participate in, including lab meetings and conferences.
 Your research mentor must also provide information on his/her prior mentoring experience.

 The application asks me to describe my role and responsibilities in the project.
 What should this entail?

 The committee wants to know if you understand what you will be doing in the lab.
 You should be able to understand and describe your role in the research project before showing up on your first day.
 Being able to articulate the research you will be involved in is the first step of your research experience.
 The committee recommends sitting down face-to-face with your research mentor a few times before submitting your application or having a few phone conversations.
 Part of the research experience is being able to communicate with and build a relationship with your research mentor; this begins with the application.
 In addition, you are expected to write the description of your research project in your own words.
 The committee looks unfavorably upon applications in which the applicant has not written the project description in his/her own words.

 Do I need to include a timeline in my research project proposal?